calaldees/barcampCanterbury/supporters.md

 Talking at our event about interesting topics that may relate to your business/area are always valued.

-Sponsoring financially would help us:
+Supporting financially would help us:
 * Provide Refreshments - Lunch and Snacks (to keep attendees focused on the content and build a community)
     * Lunch £180 (Pizzas for 100 people)
     * Snacks (Water and Fruit) £60

-Let us know your sponsorship goals.
+Let us know your supporter goals.
 We can help you get the exposure you require.
 Are you interested in:
 * Visible association with community?
 * Building brand/service awareness?